Travel & Accommodation

 Rome - 2.5 hours

-For international flights, Rome typically offers the most options.
+For international flights, Rome typically offers the best options.

-If you’re traveling solo and would like to coordinate with other guests for a shared drive to Laticastelli, let us know and we’ll connect you!
+If you’re traveling solo and would like to coordinate a shared ride to Laticastelli with other guests, let us know and we’ll connect you.

 Traveling by Train or Bus